kodecocodes/i9t/contacts/contacts.markdown

 }
 ```

-With this extension, `FriendsViewController` now conforms to `CNContactPickerDelegate`.
-You've got an empty implementation of `contactPicker(_:didSelectContacts:)`, which you're going to fill out to achieve the following goals:
+`FriendsViewController` now conforms to `CNContactPickerDelegate`.
+You have an empty implementation of `contactPicker(_:didSelectContacts:)`, which you'll fill with code that does the following things:

 1. Create new `Friend` instances from `CNContact`s
-2. Add these new `Friend` instances to your friends list
+2. Add the new `Friend` instances to your friends list

+To create a `Friend` from a `CNContact`, you'll need a new initializer for `Friend` that takes a `CNContact` instance as a parameter.

 ### Create a Friend from a CNContact

-To create a `Friend` from a `CNContact`, add a new initializer for `Friend` that takes a `CNContact` as a parameter.
-Open **Friend.swift**, and add the following initializer in the extension:
+Open **Friend.swift** and add the following initializer in its extension:

 ```swift
 init(contact: CNContact){